There are some simple yet creative ways to ask your best friends to be in your wedding. Here are some examples of the best ideas we have seen.

 How Much Does a Typical Groomsmen Gift Cost?

-It’s a valid inquiry, which demands to be answered with a series of additional insights.
+It’s a valid question, which demands to be answered with a series of additional insights.
 Here are a few personal questions to ask yourself before determining a dollar amount:

 - Who are my groomsmen?